 Fossils discovered in the phosphate mines of Florida have revealed much about the history of the land.
 They tell us that many species of mammals came to tropical and sub-tropical Florida forests from other parts of the world to escape the advancing glaciers of the great “Ice Ages.”
 Thanks to the unique geological characteristics of this phosphate-rich region, most of the fossils are beautifully preserved, with amazing detail and color.
 To this day, the land surrounding Streamsong is known as the Bone Valley region of Florida.

 Since opening experienced biologists, botanists, environmental engineers and committed hospitality professionals have done more than just reclaim this formally mined land; they have improved it.
-A bold vision that started just over a decade ago now helps support the local economy creating over 450 hospitality-related jobs, protecting the land, water and wildlife – all paramount to the resort’s ongoing operation, now stewarded by KemperSports.
+A bold vision that started just over a decade ago now helps support the local economy creating over 450 hospitality-related jobs, and protecting the land, water and wildlife – all paramount to the resort’s ongoing operation, now stewarded by KemperSports.
 Streamsong is a place where individuals and organizations can accomplish things of value and return renewed.

 The transformation of this unique landscape gave rise to a one-of-a-kind golf destination now known around the world as a place so aptly named – Streamsong.
 No highways, no houses or condos, no obstructed sunrises or sunsets.
 Just the sights and sounds, the flora and fauna, the water and wind of natural Florida.